DerekNonGeneric/amp-runtime/extensions/amp-sort/amp-sort.md

 **sort-by** (required)

-The name of the attribute on descendants which its value is used for sorting comparison.
+The name of the descendant element's attribute whose `value` attribute will be used for sorting comparison.

 **value-type**

 Specifices the data-type of the values indicated by the `sort-by` attribute.
 Options include:
 - `string`
 - `number`